casper-network/ceps/text/0020-block-proposer-improvements.md

 [drawbacks]: #drawbacks

-This adds more state to the `BlockProposer`, which might be undesirable.
+This increases the size of the parameters passed around when requesting a new block from the Block Proposer.
+It also adds some state (`finalization_queue`) and fields to events (`last_finalized_block`).
 However, the issues caused by out-of-order events are pressing and the benefits likely outweigh the cost.

 ## Rationale and alternatives

 [rationale-and-alternatives]: #rationale-and-alternatives

+The main alternative to the first issue would be to buffer finalized blocks that haven't been proposed as far as we know, and then handle both proposal and finalization when we see the proposal.

+Since both the proposal and finalization events ultimately come from our own Consensus component, and we won't finalize a block we haven't seen proposed, we could expect that when the Block Proposer sees a finalization of a block that apparently wasn't proposed, it will also see the proposal shortly.
+This means we wouldn't even have to take special care to prune old finalized blocks from the buffer, since we should never see a block that has been finalized, but is never proposed.

+However, a disadvantage here relative to the suggested solution is the issue of orphaned blocks.
+Since we have no orphaned block detection currently, a block that is orphaned will stay in the `proposed` collection forever, thus making nodes never propose the deploys that were contained in them.

+Another pain point would be that we would need a way to tell proto-blocks with identical deploy lists (like an empty list) from each other - otherwise, when we receive a notification about a block being finalized, we wouldn't know which proto-block it refers to, and we wouldn't be able to have multiple identical proto-blocks in the `proposed` collection.
+A way of doing that would be to pass in a parent block hash along with the proto-block.

-An alternative for the first issue might be requiring consensus to wait with issuing a finalization event until it is sure that the proposal event has been processed by all relevant components.
+Another alternative for the first issue might be requiring consensus to wait with issuing a finalization event until it is sure that the proposal event has been processed by all relevant components.
 This would just move the additional required state from Block Proposer to Consensus, though, and would require a much greater complexity in the event flow (announcements would have to be responded to with confirmations, which would have to be processed).

 An alternative for the second issue could be to make sure that replaying a deploy won't cause any problems.
 This could be achieved by making all deploys idempotent somehow, but there is no clear way of making them so, making this possible solution purely hypothetical.